jwbensley/xmas.tree.bensley.me/README.md

 # Overview

-Config files to configure back-to-back VRFs on Linux using network name spaces, and add sythenetic delay using tc.netem.
+Config files to configure back-to-back VRFs on Linux using network name spaces, and add synthetic delay using tc/netem.